Powered by SchoolDash

 Attainment: Excellent.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

-Destinations: Above average.
+Destinations: Excellent.
 The proportion of students going on to education or training at 16 is quite high.
 Show details

 Progress: Above average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)